 Responsibility

-[POSITION] has overall responsibility for breach notification within the School.
+The headteacher has overall responsibility for breach notification within the School.
 They are responsible for ensuring breach notification processes are adhered to by all staff and are the designated point of contact for personal data breaches.

-In the absence of [POSITION], please do contact [NAME].
+In the absence of headteacher, please do contact deputy headteacher.

 The Data Protection Officer (DPO) is responsible for overseeing this policy and developing data-related policies and guidelines.